yaouDev/automated-document-constructor/README.md

           retention-days: 30
 ```

-To add the repository as a sub-module use this command, replacing docs-source to whatever you want the folder to be called:
+To add the repository as a sub-module use this command, replacing "docs-source" to whatever you want the folder to be called:

 `git submodule add https://github.com/yaouDev/automated-document-constructor.git docs-source`

 Use this command to keep the sub-module updated:

 `git submodule update --remote --init --recursive`

+*Note that you might want to manually update the YAML workflow instead*

 ## License